the-teachingRSE-project/competencies/competencies.md

 The RSE needs to be able to choose appropriate algorithms and techniques (\gls{MOD} and \gls{NEW}).
-Apart from the technical feasibility, this choice is also informed by the values outlined in Section @sec:values.
+Apart from the technical feasibility, this choice is also informed by the values outlined in @sec:values.
 For example, the RSE needs to be able to estimate resource usage (processing, memory and storage consumption, e.g. [@Lannelongue2021]).
 Resource usage has not only a direct financial price tag but also environmental costs via associated energy consumption.